NLF and PAVN battle tactics: Camp life and morale

 Life in camp followed the military routines common to all armies, including early morning reveille, weapons training, building fortifications, duty details assigned individuals and groups, and daily strength and readiness reports required of officers.
 Typical of all communist armies, a large bloc of time was devoted to "study sessions" where troops were indoctrinated and "criticism and self-criticism" administered.
 The exploits of outstanding fighters against the enemy were widely publicized and men were urged to emulate them.

 Food supplies were, like those of other armies, designed to keep the troops at a certain level of activity rather than be tasty.
 VC/PAVN fighters received a daily cash allowance for food which they might sometimes use in local markets.
 They also foraged widely including hunting.
 Lacking refrigeration, most food was prepared fresh.
 Rice was the staple.
-The ingenious Hoang Cam stove was used to prepare meals without flame or smoke being detected, incorporating a long exhaust trench that allowed smoke to gradually disperse into the jungle far away from the actual stove.
+The ingenious Hoang Cam stove was used to prepare meals without flame or smoke being detected, incorporating a long exhaust trench that allowed smoke to gradually disperse into the forests far away from the actual stove.

 Recreation was provided by well organized troupes of actors and musicians when feasible, unit papers and radio broadcasts.
 As in all things, these were monitored by Party cadres to ensure the proper line was disseminated.
 Medical care was difficult and austere in wartime conditions, and medicines and facilities lacking, nevertheless the highly organized system provided a rudimentary level of care to injured fighters, with field hospitals sometimes located in tunnels, caves and underground bunkers.